Jeffser/Alpaca/README.md

 - Multiple conversations
 - Notifications
 - Import / Export chats
-- Delete messages
+- Delete / Edit messages

-## Future features!
 - YouTube recognition (Ask questions about a YouTube video using the transcript)
-- Edit messages
-- Snap Package (maybe)
+- Website recognition (Ask questions about a certain question by parsing the url)

 ## Screenies
 Code highlighting             |  Chatting with models        |  Managing models